The Trade-Up blog

 But we also think we are ready for the next step:

-Starting a blog that looks into trade with a particular focus on regulatory issues effecting trade.
+Starting a blog that looks into trade with a particular focus on regulatory issues affecting trade.

 The Trade-Up blog will provide reflective thinking from our experts but will also be open to guest authors.
 We aim for short pieces that are quick to read but leave the reader with some food for thought.
 We will do regular blog postings but we won’t commit to a specific timeframe – we will reflect and comment on trade issues as we see them popping up.